TomyCabrer/GridBasedFluidSimulation/README.md

 ## Parameters
 You can adjust parameters such as grid size, aspect ratio, obstacle size, and angle of attack through the user interface (GUI).

-## License
-Licensed under the Imperial College London License.
-See `LICENSE` for more details.